hzmarrou/Azureai-paddy-disease-classification/plant-disease-classifier-tutorial.md

 ## **Step 1: Create an Azure AI Services Resource**

 Begin by accessing the **Azure Portal**.
-Search for the *Azure AI multi-service account* and proceed to create an account.
+Search for the *Azure AI services* and proceed to create a service.

 ## **Create a Custom Vision AI Project**